-CONSEQUENCES OF A REFUSAL ON A DRIVER’S LICENSE: Usually, the most serious consequence of being arrested for a DUI with a refusal in Los Angeles is the effect such arrest have on the driver’s license.
-With the exceptions of few jurisdictions, most prosecutors will strike the refusal to submit to a chemical test in a plea bargain.
-Thus, the mandatory jail time, will usually never be imposed and a refusal allegation in the criminal court will, usually, not effect a disposition.
-In contrast, at a DMV hearing, if a refusal is alleged and proven, the driver license will be suspended for one year when there are no priors.
-With one prior, the DMV will revoke the license for 2 years and with 2 priors, the period of revocation in increased to 3 years.
-Further, current law permits restricted license after some actual suspension for any DUI, as long as some conditions are imposed, such as ignition interlock is installed.
-DUI with refusal is not part of that statutory scheme and therefore, DUI with a refusal can not get a restricted license.
+CONSEQUENCES OF A REFUSAL ON A DRIVER’S LICENSE: One of the most serious consequence of being arrested for a DUI with a refusal in Los Angeles is the effect such an arrest will have on your Calfornia Driver’s license.
+Lots of times, the prosecutors will strike the refusal allegations during plea negotiation – so refusal readily will have any real consequences on the criminal case.
+The mandatory 48 hours jail time (required by law when the refusal allegation is proven) usually will not be imposed and a refusal allegation in the criminal court will, usually, not effect a disposition.
+In contrast, at a DMV hearing, if a refusal is proven, California Driver’s license will be suspended for one year when there are no priors.
+With one prior, the DMV will revoke the driver’s license for 2 years and with 2 priors, the period of revocation in increased to 3 years.
+The current law permits restricted license after some actual suspension for any DUI, as long as some conditions are imposed, such as ignition interlock is installed.
+However, a refusal hearing does not allow for a restricted license and if DMV proves refusal, you will not be able to get a restricted license.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.